awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 $ python3 --version
 ```

-If you don't already have Python 2 version 2\.6\.5\+ or Python 3 version 3\.3\+, you must [install Python](install-linux-python.md)\.
-If you do already have Python installed, then proceed to installing pip and the AWS CLI\.
+If you don't already have Python 2 version 2\.6\.5\+ or Python 3 version 3\.3\+, you must first [install Python](install-linux-python.md)\.
+If you do already have Python installed, proceed to installing pip and the AWS CLI\.

 **Topics**
 + [Installing Pip](#install-linux-pip)